What should a tradesman pay for a website?

 How much should a tradesman pay for a website in 2026?

-A working UK tradesman should expect to pay £50 to £150 a month for a done-for-you website in 2026, or £500 to £3,000 as a one-off to a freelancer.
-DIY builders like Wix and Squarespace run £10 to £25 a month forever, but cost your own build and upkeep time.
-For most sole traders, a done-for-you monthly plan from £50/month is the best-value route because hosting, updates and looking after it are included.
+A working UK tradesman should expect to pay £600 to £3,000 for a website built for them in 2026, then something small each month to keep it live.
+DIY builders like Wix and Squarespace run £10 to £25 a month, but cost your own build and upkeep time.
+Sitework's own model is a £600 one-off build then £20/month, because hosting, updates and looking after it are included in that £20.

 Is it cheaper to build your own website or pay someone?